Trung28899/NodeJS-ExpressJS/README.txt

             - Go to helper/path.js to see how to set up
             - Go to routes/shop.js and routes/admin.js to see
             how to import and use it

+    8. Serving Files Statically:
+        (Granting Files public readability
+         without Routing)
+        - Code in 18th Commit
+        - See app.js to see how to grant public readability to ./public file
+        - See files in ./views to understand how to use Files that are served Statically (css files)

+        => See Part II.
+3 to understand the concept of Serving Files Statically

 IV.
 Other Notes: